react-genova/workshops/03/readme.md

 * a lifecycle and lots of callbacks to manage it (componentWillMount, componentDidMount, ... lots of these methods are deprecated, since v16.3.0 of React.
 In React v17.x.x they will disappear.
 Pay attention)
 * an internal state used to store data
-* an instance: React will manage istances for us and we shall not care about their existance, but it could interesting to know that React creates an instance for each occurrence of the component into our app, to invoke callback and call imperative method on it (a set focus, for example)
+* an instance: React will manage istances for us and we shall not care about their existance, but it could be interesting to know that React creates an instance for each occurrence of the component into our app, to invoke callback and call imperative method on it (a set focus, for example)

 ### 2.5 Components composition